SophistSolutions/Stroika/Samples/ReadMe.md

 * [Service](Service/)
   is a simple demonstration of how to use the Stroika Service Framework.
 Makes it easy to create services that integrate with UNIX service systems (init/systemd etc) or windows service manager.
+Contains source for installers in WIX (MSI), RPM, and DEB.

 * [SimpleLedText](SimpleLedText/)
   tests the simple-to-use Led library wrapper code.
 This can easily